 1351.03 ADMINISTRATION.

-A. Designation of the Floodplain Administrator.
-The Zoning/Floodplain Administrator is hereby authorized to administer, implement and enforce the provisions of this Chapter, and is referred to in this Chapter as the Floodplain Administrator.
+(a) Designation of the Floodplain Administrator.
+The Floodplain/Zoning Supervisor for the City of Findlay is hereby designated to administer, implement and enforce the provisions of this chapter, and is referred to in this chapter as the Floodplain Administrator.
 The Floodplain Administrator may delegate any and all tasks associated with floodplain administration.

 (1) Evaluating applications for permits to develop land in special flood hazard areas.